intel/llvm/sycl/doc/Assert.md

 implementation of `__devicelib_assert_fail`.

 In DPCPP headers one can see if assert is enabled with status of `NDEBUG` macro with `#ifdef`'s.
-This allows to enqueue a copy kernel and host task.
-The copy kernel will copy `AssertHappenedMem` to host and host-task will check the `Flag` value and `abort()` as needed.
-The kernel and host task are enqueued when `NDEBUG` macro isn't defined.

 When in DPCPP Runtime Library this knowledge is obtained from device binary image descriptor's property sets.

 Each device image is supplied with an array of property sets.
 For description of property sets see `struct pi_device_binary_struct` in